MachineLlama/react-themes-translations/README.md

-A simple React application showcasing multiple themes and translations
+A simple React application showcasing multiple themes and translations (using localstorage)

 ![React Themes and Translations GIF](demo/react-translations-themes.gif)